AnaWalsh/Diamonds_kaggle_competition/README.md

 ## Structure of the project files

 - Notebooks: one for cleaning the data and another one for doing predictions.

-- src: functions that were used in the cleaning notebook.

 - data: Diamonds dataset from [kaggle.](https://www.kaggle.com/c/diamonds-datamad1021-rev/data)

 - Predictions: csv with the results of the predictions that were made.

-- A slide with a summary of the obtained metrics and the rationale behind it.

 ## Working plan